Hi-hat: Description

+Clutch

+The standard clutch uses a knurled collar partially threaded below the cymbal and a pair of knurled rings above it.
+The collar is tightened against the end of the thread, while the rings are tightened against each other.
+Drop-clutches are also used to lock and release hi-hats while both feet are in use playing double bass drums.

 History

 Initial versions of the hi-hat were called clangers, which were small cymbals mounted onto a bass drum rim and struck with an arm on the bass drum pedal.
 Then came shoes, which were two hinged boards with cymbals on the ends that were clashed together.
 A standard size was 10 in, some with heavy bells up to 5 in wide.
+These would evolve into the "Low-sock" or "Low-boy", a device that had a rod that went through the lower cymbal and had a pedal attached to actuate the cymbals; this is the most direct ancestor of the modern hi-hat.

 Hi-hats that were raised and could be played by hand as well as foot may have been developed around 1926 by Barney Walberg of the drum accessory company Walberg and Auge.
 The first recognized master of the new instrument was "Papa" Jo Jones, whose playing of timekeeping "ride" rhythms while striking the hi-hat as it opened and closed inspired the innovation of the ride cymbal.
 The editor of the 2008 Jazz Profiles article made specific mention of others who are thought to have invented the hi-hat, including Papa Jo Jones and Kaiser Marshall.
 A 2013 Modern Drummer article credits Papa Jo Jones with being the first to use brushes on drums and shifting time keeping from the bass drum to the hi-hat (providing a "swing-pulse focus").